fp-ts/core/docs/modules/Zippable.ts.md

 ## bindRight

-A variant of `Flattenable.bind` that sequentially ignores the scope.
+A variant of `FlatMap.bind` that sequentially ignores the scope.

 **Signature**